 Either Party may terminate any project covered by a Website Proposal with at least 10 days’ written notice to the other Party.
 Unless otherwise agreed to in writing by the Parties, Client shall, within 30 days of the date of termination, pay Vendor for all work performed up to the date of termination, based either on the quoted price per deliverable in the Website Proposal or, if no such definition was made, based on Vendor’s standard hourly rate of $150, plus reimbursement for any project expenses.
 If monies paid by Client to Vendor under the Website Proposal exceed the amount due to Vendor under this Agreement, Vendor shall refund the difference to Client within 30 days of the date of termination.

 10. Failure to Pay

-If Client fails to pay any invoice within 60 days of due date, Vendor shall have the right to withhold further work.
-Further, if Client fails to pay any website hosting services invoice within 90 days of due date, Vendor may disable the website for which the hosting fees apply until all such invoices are paid.
+If the Client fails to pay any invoice within 60 days of the due date, the Vendor shall have the right to withhold further work.
+Further, if the Client fails to pay any website hosting services invoice within 90 days of the due date, the Vendor may disable the website for which the hosting fees apply until all such invoices are paid.

 11. Non Assignment; Successors; Third Party Beneficiaries

 Neither party will assign this Agreement, in whole or in part, without the prior written consent of the other party except in cases of merger or any person or entity acquiring all or substantially all of that party’s assets or stock.
 This Agreement will inure to the benefit of, and be binding upon the parties hereto, together with their respective legal representatives, successors, and assigns, as permitted herein.
 Nothing in this Agreement shall be deemed to create any rights in third parties or create any obligations of a party to such third parties.